Elementary School Handbook

 Bus

 Bus transportation to and from school is provided for all elementary students who reside within the District’s boundaries.
-Students are picked up at designated stops prior to 9:05 a.m. and returned to the same stops after 3:40 p.m.
+Students are picked up at designated stops prior to 9:05 a.m. and return to the same stops after 3:40 p.m.
 Families will receive notice near the end of the summer vacation announcing bus pick-up and drop- off times.
 The card will also list the designated bus stop.
 Should you have any problems with or concerns regarding transportation, please direct all inquiries to the Transportation Office at (610) 293-1947 or by calling the District receptionist at (610) 688-8100 and asking for the Director of Transportation at extension 3365.

 School Vehicle Conduct

-Students are reminded that all school rules remain in effect when traveling on school vehicles and at pick-up and drop-off locations.
+Students are reminded that all school rules remain in effect when traveling on school vehicles and at pickup and drop-off locations.
 Violations of such rules and/or the rules/regulations may lead to school-based discipline in accordance with Board Policy and the applicable student handbook which may include, but not be limited to, loss of riding privileges.
 Additionally, the following shall apply:

-· Items such as gym bags, band instruments and school projects shall not be allowed on the school vehicle unless they can be held on the student’s lap without endangering the safety of others.
+- Items such as gym bags, band instruments and school projects shall not be allowed on the school vehicle unless they can be held on the student’s lap without endangering the safety of others.

-· The following forms of activity on school vehicles will not be tolerated:
+- The following forms of activity on school vehicles will not be tolerated:

-o Fighting
+- Fighting

-o Use of tobacco or electronic smoking products
+- Use of tobacco or electronic smoking products

-o Damaging property
+- Damaging property

-o Standing or walking while the school vehicle is in motion
+- Standing or walking while the school vehicle is in motion

-o Throwing items out of windows
+- Throwing items out of windows

-o Parts of the body hanging out of windows
+- Parts of the body hanging out of windows

-o Excessive noise
+- Excessive noise

-o Tampering with emergency door/safety equipment
+- Tampering with emergency door/safety equipment

-o Refusing to obey the driver
+- Refusing to obey the driver

-o Misconduct at a pick-up or drop-off location which violates the property rights of people who reside at or near the stop or conduct which is hazardous to other students waiting for the school vehicle
+- Misconduct at a pick-up or drop-off location which violates the property rights of people who reside at or near the stop or conduct which is hazardous to other students waiting for the school vehicle

-o Riding a school vehicle other than the one to which assigned, without prior approval
+- Riding a school vehicle other than the one to which assigned, without prior approval

-o Any unfavorable conduct not specifically covered in the preceding regulations, but which is determined by the bus driver to be detrimental to the safe operation of the school vehicle
+- Any unfavorable conduct not specifically covered in the preceding regulations, but which is determined by the bus driver to be detrimental to the safe operation of the school vehicle

-o Any conduct in violation of Board Policy, school rules or any applicable Student Code of Conduct
+- Any conduct in violation of Board Policy, school rules or any applicable Student Code of Conduct

 Video Cameras and Audio Recordings on School Vehicles